Managing a large, heterogeneous developer team

 Working to meet a short deadline

 1 month.
 That’s what we had to develop a product MVP.
-We distributed the tasks in a way that we could work on them in parallel as much as possible.
+We distributed the tasks in a way that we could work on them simultaneously as much as possible.
 To save more time, we separated functional development and site-building within the team – this also ensured a unified and cleaner CSS.

 WORKING WITH DIGITAL NATIVES